Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Carnivals and parades all over

-Kids are often the stars of the show during various cultural events and holidays, such as Children's Day on June 1st and Carnival, which centers on a masked parade for children.
+Kids are often the stars of the show during various cultural events and holidays, such as Children's Day on June 1st and Carnival, which centres on a masked parade for children.

-On summer nights in neighborhoods like the Old Town in Dubrovnik, it is common to see children playing soccer on the piazza while their parents sit at the cafes nearby, confident that their children are safe under the collective gaze of neighbors and extended family.
+On summer nights in neighbourhoods like Old Town in Dubrovnik, it is common to see children playing soccer on the piazza while their parents sit at the cafes nearby, confident that their children are safe under the collective gaze of neighbours and extended family.

 Croatia has a relatively high birth rate compared to many other European countries, and having children is still considered an important part of life for many Croatians.